Lianowar/omniauth-tiktok/README.md

 ## Code of Conduct

-Everyone interacting in the Omniauth::Tiktok project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/omniauth-tiktok/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the OmniAuth::Tiktok project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/Lianowar/omniauth-tiktok/blob/master/CODE_OF_CONDUCT.md).